-- The Fund is a Registered Pension Fund for the purposes of the Finance Act 2004. - The Trustee recognises a number of risks involved in the investment of the Fund's assets, and, where applicable, monitors these risks in conjunction with the Fiduciary Manager.
+- 24 The Fund is a Registered Pension Fund for the purposes of the Finance Act 2004. - In view of the limited kinds of investment held by the Fund and the short period until the Trust is expected to be wound up, the Trustee considers that it is reasonable that there should be no formal policy in relation to the balance between different investments, the expected return on investments, financially material considerations and non-financial matters, stewardship and voting. - The Trustee recognises a number of risks involved in the investment of the Fund's assets, and, where applicable, monitors these risks in conjunction with the Fiduciary Manager.